microsoft/promptflow/docs/how-to-guides/process-image-in-flow.md

     - path

         It can reference an image file on local disk.
-Both absolute path and relative path are supported, but in the cases where the serlized image representation is stored in a file, relative to the containing folder of that file is recommended, as in the case of flow IO data.
+Both absolute path and relative path are supported, but in the cases where the serialized image representation is stored in a file, relative to the containing folder of that file is recommended, as in the case of flow IO data.
 E.g.

         {"data:image/png;path": "./my-image.png"}